David Beckham: 2002–2003: Boot incident and United exit

 Following an injury early in the 2002–03 season, Beckham was unable to regain his place on the Manchester United team, with Ole Gunnar Solskjær having replaced him on the right side of midfield.
 His relationship with his manager deteriorated further on 15 February 2003 when, in the changing room following an FA Cup defeat to Arsenal, a furious Alex Ferguson threw or kicked a boot that struck Beckham over the eye, causing a cut that required stitches.
 The incident led to a great deal of transfer speculation involving Beckham, with bookmakers offering odds on whether he or Ferguson would be first to leave the club.
 Although the team had started the season badly, their results improved greatly from December onwards and they won the league, with Beckham managing a total of eleven goals.
 He was still a first-choice player for England, however, and in the Queen's Birthday Honours List he was appointed an OBE for services to football on 13 June 2003.

 Beckham had made 265 Premier league appearances for United and scored 62 goals.
 He also made 81 Champions league appearances, scoring 15 goals.
-Beckham won six Premier League titles, two FA Cups, two FA Charity Shields, one European Cup, one Intercontinental Cup and one FA Youth Cup in the space of twelve years.
+Beckham won six Premier League titles, two FA Cups, one Champions League, one Intercontinental Cup and one FA Youth Cup in the space of 12 years.
 By this stage, he was their joint second longest serving player behind Ryan Giggs (having joined them at the same time as Nicky Butt, Gary Neville and Paul Scholes).